makersacademy/takeaway-challenge/README_RORY.md

 (first two seem like they really should work...)
 UPDATE
 This only worked with my empty test array.
 When applied to a not empty array it failed. error: 'expected to respond to `array?`'

+QUESTIONS

+How do I test whether a hash contains  a key rather than key value pairs?